guanzhousongmicrosoft/cosmosdb-cassandra-changefeed-processor/README.md

         }
     ```

 1. Run `mvn clean package` from your current directory to build the project.
-This will generate azure-cosmos-cassandra-examples-1.0.0-SNAPSHOT.jar under target folder.
+This will generate azure-cosmos-cassandra-examples.jar under target folder.

 1. Run `java -jar target/comsosdb-cassandra-changefeed-processor.jar` in a terminal to start your java application.
 This will create a table called `change_feed_page_state` in your chosen keyspace.
 The program will run for 30 seconds.
 If you update a record in your chosen table while this is running, you will see being processed by a worker thread, as below: